Learning can feel unclear

 It’s harder to see:

-When you practise or study, you note what happened and how steady it felt.
+When you practise or study, you briefly record:

 Over time, you’re not relying on memory.